steven-steven/Blog/pages/blog/2023-reinvention.html.md

 - 3 months Long distance relationship
 - Going to japan (Tokyo osaka kyoto)
 - Going to Singapore
-- My mom coming to canada and meeting my GF for the first time
+- My mom coming to canada and meeting my gf for the first time
-- Living with my GF
+- Living with my gf
 - Cooking a new delicious dish almost everyday
-- Another month of LDR, as my GF travels around Europe
+- Another month of LDR, as my gf travels around Europe
 - Running regularly in the summer
 - Survive layoffs
 - Read 10 books